Binding to Large Data (Database Server Mode)

-The ASPxCardView control supports a specific binding mode designed to work with large datasets.
-In this mode - known as database server mode - data-aware operations (sort, filter, etc.) are performed on the database server side, which is why this mode is called database server mode.
+The ASPxGridView control supports a specific binding mode designed to work with large datasets.
+Within this binding mode, data-aware operations (sorting, grouping, etc.) are performed on the database server side, which is why this mode is called database server mode.

 Database Server Mode vs. Regular Binding Mode

-In server mode, the ASPxGridView is bound to data using one of the following data providing components to bind ASPxCardView to data: LinqServerModeDataSource, EntityServerModeDataSource or XpoDataSource.
-When an end user performs data operations (sorting, filtering, etc.), the data providing component analyzes the grid's current state and generates smart queries to retrieve only records that are displayed on screen.
+In server mode, the ASPxGridView is bound to data using one of the following data providing components: LinqServerModeDataSource, EntityServerModeDataSource or XpoDataSource.
+When an end-user performs data operations (sorting, grouping, etc.), a data providing component analyzes the grid's current state and generates smart queries to receive only those records that must be displayed on screen.
 These requests are passed to the associated queryable source.
 The queryable source translates these requests into the required queries and executes them.
-This ensures a quick response time and improved performance for large data sources.
+This ensures a quick response and improved performance for large data sources.

-For end-users, the ASPxCardView functions identically in regular and server modes.
-In server mode, end-users can also use an automatic filtering feature to access a particular data range, sort and filter data, etc.
+For end-users, the ASPxGridView functions identically in regular and server modes.
+In server mode, end-users can use an automatic filtering feature to access a particular data range, sort, group and filter data, calculate summaries, etc.